Feb 27, 2025

 • the individual’s date and place of birth.

-If a VASPs is carrying out business outside the United Kingdom and the transaction is equal to or exceeding 1,000 euros in value, the originating VASP should ensure that the transfer is accompanied by all the information specified in paragraph 1 (clauses a, b, c + a or b).
+If a CASPs is carrying out business outside the United Kingdom and the transaction is equal to or exceeding 1,000 euros in value, the originating CASP should ensure that the transfer is accompanied by all the information specified in Chapter 2, Regulation 64C(5), clauses (a), (b), and (c) of the Financial Services and Markets Act 2022.

-2) Information relating to the originator must be verified by the originating VASP using documents or a reliable source independent of the person whose identity is being verified.
+2) Information relating to the originator must be verified by the originating CASP using documents or a reliable source independent of the person whose identity is being verified.

-3) When a Beneficiary VASP receives a crypto-asset as part of an inter-cryptoasset business transfer it must, before making the crypto-asset available to the beneficiary, check whether —
+3) When a Beneficiary CASP receives a crypto-asset as part of an inter-crypto asset business transfer it must, before making the crypto-asset available to the beneficiary, check whether —

 (a) it has received the information required by regulation to be provided; and